Rosmonster/Rosmonster/README.md

 # 👋 Hello

-Bridging the Reality Gap: Sim-to-Real & Embodied AI Researcher "My goal is to implement VLA and Reinforcement Learning in the physical world, bringing robust, intelligent robots from simulation into our daily lives."
+Translating VLA and Reinforcement Learning from simulation into the physical world, creating robust and intelligent robots

 🚀 Focused on: Sim-to-Real Transfer | VLA Models | Robot Learning